 When finishing slicing, use both of your hands to carefully spread out the slices into a curve, making sure each slice is not completely separated from the one before it and the one after it.
 Be patient with yourself and take your time.
 It might take you a few tries to get the curve ready to roll, but you will get there.
 Again, this is something you can definitely pick up with a little practice.

 Here you have it.
 Next time you want to add an avocado or a tomato to your dish, show off your food decoration skills and make a food flower to lighten up your day.
-After watching the video, when you get a chance to practise, let us know which food flower you decide to make and how it goes in the comment below!
+After watching the video, when you get a chance to practice, let us know which food flower you decide to make and how it goes in the comment below!
 I’d love to hear from you.
-Or, share your food flower photos on Instagram.
-Make sure you use our hashtag #DelishPlanner so that I can see them!
-Cheers ~

 Yields 2 roses